Cooling Off Period – Cancel a Contract Within 14 Days

 The most reliable method is to send an email so that you have a written record.

 If you are unable to cancel the goods in writing, i.e. via email, and can telephone.
-If you call the purchaser to cancel take note of who you spoke with and what was agreed upon, then follow up with a letter or email.
+If you call the purchaser to cancel, take note of who you spoke with and what you agreed, then follow up with a letter or email.

 After notifying the seller of your cancellation, you have an additional 14 days to return the goods.